awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/cost.md

 ## Example

 Take the molecular unfolding function for the prepared sample (117_idel.mol2) as an example.
-Assume a customer continues using the notebook to study sample code, and adopts the solution to run one complete batch test both on quantum computing resource and classical computing resource in order to visualize the results in Amazon QuickSight.
+In US East (N. Virginia) Region (us-east-1), assume a customer continues using the notebook to study sample code, and adopts the solution to run one complete batch evaluation both on quantum computing resource and classical computing resource in order to visualize the results in Amazon QuickSight.

 !!!
 Notice "Note"